mathavan161293/UI-Web-Developer/README.md

 ## Features

-The project is to build an exam score sheet web application with basic data handling.
+The project is to build an exam score sheet web application with basic data handling and responsive designing.

 - [React 18](https://reactjs.org)
 - [Tailwind 3](https://tailwindcss.com/)